wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-webjobs-getting-started-blobs.md

 		    }
 		}

-## <!-- keep by customization: begin --> <a id="poison"></a> <!-- keep by customization: end --> How to handle poison blobs
+## How to handle poison blobs

-When a <!-- deleted by customization **BlobTrigger** --><!-- keep by customization: begin --> `BlobTrigger` <!-- keep by customization: end --> function fails, the SDK calls it again, in case the failure was caused by a transient error.
+When a **BlobTrigger** function fails, the SDK calls it again, in case the failure was caused by a transient error.
 If the failure is caused by the content of the blob, the function fails every time it tries to process the blob.
 By default, the SDK calls a function up to 5 times for a given blob.
 If the fifth try fails, the SDK adds a message to a queue named *webjobs-blobtrigger-poison*.

 The maximum number of retries is configurable.
 The same [MaxDequeueCount](/documentation/articles/websites-dotnet-webjobs-sdk-storage-queues-how-to#configqueue) setting is used for poison blob handling and poison queue message handling.